alonshrestha/alonshrestha.com.np/_posts/2019-07-20-Register-Domain-.com.np-for-Free.markdown

 Jump to Step 6 if you can sign in, else continue.
 ```

 **Step 4:** A user detail form will apprear.
-Fill the form will valid data.
+Fill the form with valid data.
 ![image4](/assets/images/blog/2019-07-20/img4.png)

 **Step 5:** Activate your email.